vincentvankrunkelsven/courses-intro-to-sql/code/chapter2.md

 WHERE language = 'French';
 ```

-Get the duration of the longest movie made in the USA.

 Get the name of the person born on November 11th, 1974.
 ```sql
 SELECT name, birthdate